How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Wipe down built-in fixtures and shelves

-• Scrub the toilet, including under the seat and cistern
+• Scrub the toilet, including under the seat and around the base

 • Clean plugholes and pipes